 (Plasma Exchange; Therapeutic Plasma Exchange)

-- Very high levels of cholesterol that are not reduced by diet and medications
+- Very high levels of cholesterol—not controlled by other methods

 Prior to Procedure